nady4/calendar-money-api/README.md

 - `POST /verify-token`: a route that verifies the validity of a JSON web token.
 Returns a 403 status code if the token is invalid, or the decoded token data if the token is valid.
 - `POST /login` : a route that logs in a user.
 Accepts a `username` and `password` in the request body, and returns a JSON web token if the login is successful.
 - `POST /register` : a route that registers a new user.
 Accepts a `username` and `password` in the request body, and returns a JSON web token if the registration is successful.
-- `POST /image` : a protected route that requires a valid JSON web token to access.
-Accepts an image URL in the request body, and returns the image data processed by the Clarifai API.

 <br></br>